wp-plugins/extensible-widgets/readme.txt

 This is what the codebase is written for, it is not going to change.
 Sorry, welcome to the future.

-= What exactly is an E'xtensible Widget'? =
+= What exactly is an extensible widget'? =

 It is a PHP widget class built within the parameters of the 'Extensible Widgets' framework for widgets.
 Any extensible widget can be extended, but retain the functionality of all the parent classes that it may extend.
 'Extensible Widgets' also provides administration to allow for users to control this functionality within the UI of that widget.

 = What is widget registration? =

-A registered widget is not necessary what is added to a widgetized area.
+The term 'registered widget' is not necessarily what is added to your widgetized areas.
 Instead this is like the blue-print for those instances.
 When you register a widget, what you are doing is allowing for instances of that widget to be created and added to your areas from that registered blue-print.
 Beware!
 When you unregister a widget, all instances that were added across all widgetized areas automatically disappear.
 You can get them back, but I don't suggest unregistering something unless you are really sure you want to.

 = Do the widgets depend on each other, do I need to activate one with another? =

 Yes, and no. They do depend on each other, but this is on the PHP side of things, and in no way important to the registration of the widgets in the administration pages.
-Basically you can register the "Widget Group" widget, without having to register the "Widget Base" widget, or any other of it's PHP dependencies.
+Basically you can register the 'Widget Group' widget, without having to register the 'Widget Base' widget, or any other of it's PHP dependencies.

 = Is 'Extensible Widgets' right for me? =